sofibox/maxiaide_public/readme.txt

           -b, --backup, --db-auto-backup, --auto-backup, --db-backup
           Automatically archive or backup existing AIDE database with timestamp after scanning

+           -c, -f, -p, -l, --compare, --file, --path, --limit <PATH>
+           Compare specific file or path against current database

+           -e, --email
+           Enable email report.
+Even if this option is enabled, it will only send email if there is one or more warning appear from the scan.
+Please make sure that the email report format is valid or the script will prompt to correct it

   init

       Initialize config file and database.
 This will also backup existing AIDE config file